The Ultimate In Birding Tours

 In the evening the island’s dance team may come over to perform for us – a very different kettle of fish, and much more authentic and enjoyable than the more formal shows put on for tourists in Rarotonga, let alone the elaborate performances staged in Papeete.

-Cook Islands: Day 6 After some final birding on Atiu we will return to Rarotonga, where the extension ends.
+Cook Islands: Day 8 We may have a bit of time for final birding on Atiu before we take a flight to Rarotonga, where the extension ends.

 NEW CALEDONIA, FIJI, VANUATU & SAMOA TOUR REPORT 2018